A Guide on Enterprise Software Development

 • Cost savings.
 Cloud data storage typically costs less than traditional on-premises data centers because you do not have to invest in hardware or software maintenance.

 • Scalability.
-You can add more capacity or increase the speed at which your application runs by adding more resources from time to time — without installing new hardware or upgrading the existing one.
+You can add more capacity or increase the speed at which your application runs by adding more resources occasionally — without installing new hardware or upgrading the existing one.

 • High availability and disaster recovery.
 If you are using multiple cloud providers, your system will automatically failover if one of them goes offline for any reason (such as an outage).
 This redundancy helps ensure that your applications are always available for users even when there are problems with one part of their infrastructure.